Nudity in film: Since 1968

 In 2007, writer/director Judd Apatow announced "I'm gonna get a penis or a vagina in every movie I do from now on. ...
 It really makes me laugh in this day and age, with how psychotic our world is, that anyone is troubled by seeing any part of the human body."
 On 11 October 2010, the MPAA's Classification and Rating Administration announced that it would specifically note in the future which films contained "male nudity", in direct response to parental concerns about the content of the satire film Brüno.

 Actors and actresses are typically informed of nude scenes well in advance, and nudity waivers require directors to state what will be shown and its presentation.
 This is generally stipulated in the nudity clause of a performer's contract.
 Actress Anne Hathaway, who appeared nude in movies Brokeback Mountain (2005) and Love & Other Drugs (2010), said in an interview with the National Public Radio, "The director submits a shot list, and you look over them for approval.
 And a lot of times, if an actor feels the shot demands a lot of them, they'll demand money for it."
-In the wake of the Me Too movement, in which multiple actors and actresses alleged to being forced to push past their comfort zones in the name of artistic integrity, the use of intimacy coordinators has become a common industry practice to ensure the actors' boundaries are respected and that there is consent given for any nude scenes.
+In the wake of the MeToo movement, in which multiple actors and actresses alleged to being forced to push past their comfort zones in the name of artistic integrity, the use of intimacy coordinators has become a common industry practice to ensure the actors' boundaries are respected and that there is consent given for any nude scenes.

 The tastefulness of nude scenes in film continues to be a hotly debated issue in the United States.
 Some journalists have argued that scenes of nudity may hurt a film's commercial potential.